 Early Life of Nathanael Greene

-- Nathanael Greene was born in Warwick, Rhode Island as a son to a Quaker.
-Quakers discouraged literary and military accomplishments, but Nathanael Greene would go on to excel in Mathematics, Law and eventually War.
-His upbringing would give him the nickname, “The Fighting Quaker.”
 Quakers were known as pacifists and refused to fight in wars.
-John Dickinson of Pennsylvania passionately argued against independence that John Adams, Samuel Adams, Thomas Jefferson and Benjamin Franklin so aggressively argued for.
-Greene's decisions would be seen as controversial and would be expelled from the Quakers in 1773.
+John Dickinson of Pennsylvania passionately argued against the independence that John Adams, Samuel Adams, Thomas Jefferson, and Benjamin Franklin so aggressively argued for.
+Greene's decisions would be seen as controversial, and would be expelled from the Quakers in 1773.

-- Greene moved to Coventry, Rhode Island shortly after his father's death.
-Here he would push for a public school system, be elected the Rhode Island General Assembly, showed sympathies for the patriot cause and find his wife Catherine Littlefield Greene in 1774.
+Greene moved to Coventry, Rhode Island, shortly after his father's death.
+Here, he would push for a public school system, be elected to the Rhode Island General Assembly, show sympathies for the patriot cause, and find his wife Catherine Littlefield Greene in 1774.

 Early Years of the American Revolutionary War